-- 6.5.9.
-Zero Income Status.Each adult (18 years of age or older) household member claiming to have no income will be required to execute forms to allow HABC to verify that the household is not receiving any income such as unemployment benefits, SSI, or the like. - 6.5.10.
+- 6.5.10.
 Full-Time Student Status.
 Only the first \$480 of the earned income of full-time students 18 years of age or older, other than head or spouse, will be counted towards family income.
 Financial aid, scholarships and grants received by full time students are not counted towards family income.
 Verification of full-time student status includes: - (a) Written verification from the registrar's office or other school official; or - (b) School records indicating enrollment for sufficient number of credits to be considered a full-time student by the educational institution.